 One of the main features of BlogVault is creating and managing backups and this is what most of you came here for, so we’re going to get in a little bit deep into this.

 BlogVault’s backup feature is different than its competitors because it uses incremental backup technology, eliminating the stress on your server.
-That means no matter how many visitors your website has at any given time, BlogVault can initiate a backup and it will have zero effect to your site’s performance.
+That means no matter how many visitors your website has at any given time, BlogVault can initiate a backup and it will have zero effect on your site’s performance.

 It backups your database and files on a daily basis, automatically.
 When it backs up your site for the first time, it is synced in small packages to avoid server overload.
 Once the first backup is completed, the next ones will be incremental meaning that it will only sync files that have a change, eliminating unnecessary server access and usage.